When it comes to portability, guitar and bass amps aren’t usually the first thing that comes to mind.

 Blackstar is an outstanding amp company.
 While many other manufacturers have focused on making their larger amps more practice-friendly, Blackstar has gone in the opposite direction to try and make their small practice amps more powerful.

-The Blackstar Fly 3 shows that this endeavour has certainly worked.
+The Blackstar Fly 3 shows that this endeavor has certainly worked.
 For a little 3-watt amp, the Fly 3 is loud.
 It also sounds fantastic.

 But that isn’t too surprising.
 Blackstar amps are known for their incredible sound, but even for its small size, the Fly 3 stacks up quite well against its larger cousins.